Math Placement Exam

 - If I take MATH 150 the first semester, will I be a semester behind?

-No, students will take only one course that is not required; the other courses will be required courses.
-So you will be at most one course behind.
+No, students will take only one course that is not required; the other courses will be required courses, so you will be at most one course behind.
+Your advisor can help you identify options for future semester coursework to bring you back on track with the calculus sequence for your preferred major.

 - Will taking MATH 150 delay my graduation?

-- Are the results of the math placement exam binding?
+- Are the results of the MPE binding?

-- I already have AP credit (or dual credit) for Calculus I. Can I be exempted from this test?
+- I already have AP/IB credit (or dual credit) for Calculus I. Can I be exempt from this test?

-No, all incoming students are required to take this test.
-Credit for Calculus I does not necessarily ensure adequate preparation in precalculus topics.
+No, all incoming students are required to take the MPE test.
+Credit for Calculus I does not necessarily ensure adequate preparation for engineering calculus.

-- Can I take the Math placement exam during my new student conference?
+- Can I take the MPE during my new student conference?

-No. You must take this exam at least 24 hours prior to your New Student Conference.
+No. The college of engineering now requires students to take the exam by May 20, 2016.
 Your test scores will be reported to you and your advisor.
-Your advisor will interpret these scores and use them to help determine which mathematics course you should take in your first semester at Texas A&M University.
+Your advisor will interpret these scores to recommend the most appropriate math course you should take in your first semester at Texas A&M University.

 Please check our Frequently Asked Questions page for additional answers to general questions we receive from newly admitted students.